openshift/enhancements/enhancements/storage/csi-driver-install.md

 to CSI driver.
 To support upstream design - we will also need a way for users to disable the migration and keep using in-tree driver, until in-tree code is finally removed.

+## Terminology

+CSI migration - seamless migration of in-tree volume plugins (AWS EBS, GCE PD, OpenStack Cinder, vSphere, Azure Disk, Azure File) to their CSI counterparts.
+In a cluster with CSI migration enabled for a particular plugin, Kubernetes translates all in-tree volume plugin calls into CSI under the hood, without users changing their PVs / StorageClasses.
+This enables removal of the cloud specific code and whole cloud providers out of kubernetes/kubernetes.

 ## Goals

 We would like to approach various goals of this KEP in different phases, because we do not expect to get everything right or done in phase-1.